 Many people wonder if living or visiting Boston without a car is possible.
 Well, that depends on your preferences, of course.

 For instance, if you are traveling with small children or your family, exploring Boston in a car might be convenient.
-Also, if you wish to visit far-off places in the city, a car rental will be a more feasible option for convenience.
+Also, a car rental will be a more convenient option if you wish to visit far-off places in the city.

 However, if you want to wander around the city streets, visit the malls, shop, or dine in, you can do that easily on foot.
 Most people walk around rather than deal with traffic and parking.